Carvoeiro, Portugal

 Is there a lot of diversity?
 Are people in Carvoeiro accepting of differences?

 "Carvoeiro, is a small coastal village that primarily attracts tourists from around the world, contributing to its cultural diversity.
 However, the permanent population is predominantly Portuguese.
 The locals are known for their warm hospitality and are generally accepting of differences, welcoming tourists and expats from various backgrounds.
-The village's international exposure due to tourism has fostered an environment of acceptance and understanding of different cultures and lifestyles," said one expat who made the move to Carvoeiro.
+The village's international exposure due to tourism has fostered an environment of acceptance and understanding of different cultures and lifestyles," remarked one expat who made the move to Carvoeiro.

 What are the schools in Carvoeiro like?